 All teachers are expected to advise the SENCo of any learning difficulties encountered throughout the school, enabling screening to be an ongoing process.

 The names of boys identified are then entered into the register and their particular needs are highlighted.
 This may be done through specific diagnostic tests carried out by the SENCo or by other professional agencies, when necessary.

-This phase involves construction of an Individual Education Plan (IEP) for each pupil at Statement/ EHC and SEN support level, as outlined in the 2014 Code of Practice.
+This phase involves construction of a student profile and individual support plan for each pupil at Statement/ EHCP and SEN support level, as outlined in the 2014 Code of Practice.
 It states the individual's needs and details the programme to be followed, indicating specific resources and staff involvement, together with details for assessment.

 (d) Assessment and Evaluation